 Frankfurt am Main, DE

-Villa W is about generating presence, its robust orthogonality and monochrome aesthetic grounding the building in its location.
-At just under 0.5m thick the external walls will be Romanesque in stature.
-This is architecture communicating through its constructional ontology the importance of place and dwelling.
+Villa W is about generating presence.
+The build is Romanesque in stature, giving the building its immense sense of permanence.
+This is architecture communicating through its structural ontology the importance of place and dwelling.

-The build will utilise a restrained palette of materials: for the externals walls, one course of high insulation clay blocks; for the internal walls, cast in-situ concrete - this being used also for the floors and ceilings, the villa’s roof, and for a monumental inverted U frame that will tectonically organise the south elevation.
-The house will be finished in a mineral based render so preserving the breathability of the walls.
-As there is no specific insulation layer used in the build, the external walls will be specified at 450mm thick in order to achieve the desired U-values.
+The scheme utilizes a restrained palette of materials: for the externals walls, one course of high insulation clay blocks; for the internal walls, cast in-situ concrete which is used also for the floors and ceilings, the villa’s roof, and the inverted U frame installation that organises the fenestration to the south elevation.
+The house is finished in a mineral based render, so preserving the breathability of the walls.
+As there is no specific insulation layer used in the build, the external walls are specified at 450mm thick in order to achieve the desired U-values.